checkly/docs.checklyhq.com/site/content/docs/monitoring/storing-secrets.md

 **3. Checkly encrypts your secrets**: at rest in the database and in flight as we transport it to the check locations.
 Decryption is only done when we need to read it.

-To learn how to create and manage variables and secrets in Checkly see see [variables and secrets](/docs/browser-checks/variables).
+To learn how to create and manage variables and secrets in Checkly see [variables and secrets](/docs/browser-checks/variables).